sensu/sensu-docs/content/sensu-go/5.16/reference/filters.md

 ### Handle production events

-The following filter allows handling for only events with a custom entity label `"environment": "production"`:
+The following event filter allows handling for only events with a custom entity label `"environment": "production"`:

 {{< language-toggle >}}